An atlas of K3 surfaces with finite automorphism group

-therefore, using the linear system $|D_{2}|$: \begin{prop} The K3 surface $X$ is the double cover $\eta:X\to\PP^{2}$ of $\PP^{2}$ branched over a smooth sextic curve $C_{6}$ which has a tritangent line and a cuspidal cubic with a cusp on $C_{6}$ and such that the cuspidal cubic and $C_{6}$ are tangent at every other intersection points. \end{prop}
+\begin{prop} The K3 surface $X$ is the double cover $\eta\colon X\to\PP^{2}$ of $\PP^{2}$ branched over a smooth sextic curve $C_{6}$ which has a tritangent line and a cuspidal cubic with a cusp on $C_{6}$ and such that the cuspidal cubic and $C_{6}$ are tangent at every other intersection points. \end{prop}